AristiPap/TheLegendOfThe5Rings_CardGame/README.md

 ~VissarionMoutafis  implemented:

-         From the Player.cpp:  attack,HasLost,printBattleArmy,printArmy,setchain functions
-                              as well as the Player destructor
+         From the Player.cpp:  buyProvince,equip,setProvinces as well as the remaining set functions,all the remaining printfunctions.
-         From the Gameboard.cpp:  gameplay,PrintGameStatistics
-         From the Gameplay.cpp: Battlephase and part of the Gameplay From the Holdings.cpp: all the functions from this file From the Personality.cpp: all the functions except the print functions From Cards.cpp:Greencard/Blackcard type functions
+         From the Gameboard.cpp:  InitialiseGameboard,and the gameboard destructor From the Gameplay.cpp: Economy phase,Equip phase,Starting phase and part of Gameplay From the Personality.cpp: all the print functions From Cards.cpp:Card type functions
+	 +fileread.cpp and Makefile